Below Deck Adventure

-Below Deck Adventure is a reality television series hosted by Bravo that was announced on September 7, 2022, and premiered on November 1, 2022.
+Below Deck Adventure is an American reality television series that premiered on Bravo on November 1, 2022.
 The show is the 4th spin-off of the Below Deck franchise, after Below Deck Mediterranean, Below Deck Sailing Yacht and Below Deck Down Under.
-The show takes place on and off the luxury yacht "Mercury" which cruises among the Fjords of Norway.
+The show takes place on and off the luxury yacht "Mercury" which cruises among the fjords of Norway.
 Building on the concept of the previous shows, this version of the show incorporates off-ship activities such as parasailing, bicycling and rock climbing engaged in by the yacht guests and crew.
 The show was filmed between July 25, 2021 and September 14, 2021, and was based out of the town of Ålesund, Norway.